-HIS 2711 BRITISH HISTORY I
+HIS 271I BRITISH HISTORY I Three credit hours

 A broad survey of British history from the Norman Conquest to the Glorious Revolution, 1066 to 1688.
 Topics include the creation of common law, the rise of Parliament, the Wars of the Roses, absolutism vs. constitutionalism, and the creation of a British state.